lino-framework/lino/docs/specs/tickets.rst

   are assigned to this project.

-This report will be a valuable help for developers like me because it serves as a base for writing invoices :-)
+This report will be a valuable help for developers like me because it serves as a base for writing invoices.

+The following tests are currently skipped.

 Here is a version for Marc (who is not interested in all projects):

 >>> pv = dict(interesting_for=marc)
 >>> ses.show(clocking.ServiceReport, param_values=pv)
-... #doctest: +REPORT_UDIFF
+... #doctest: +REPORT_UDIFF +SKIP
 ------------
 Introduction
 ------------